/>

 Which iPad to buy

 You do not need a new iPad.
-A refurbished or used iPad from 2–4 years ago runs both ForeFlight and Garmin Pilot flawlessly and costs $150–250 instead of $400–600 for a new one.
+A refurbished or used iPad from 2–4 years ago runs both ForeFlight and Garmin Pilot flawlessly and costs used pricing instead of full retail for a new one.

 iPad Mini (recommended for cockpit use)

 The iPad Mini fits on a kneeboard, on most yoke mounts, and in the side pocket of most flight bags.
 It's the most popular choice among pilots for good reason.
-Look for a 6th or 7th generation iPad Mini — both run the current iOS and all EFB apps without issues.
-Expect to pay $200–280 for a used or refurbished unit in good condition.
+The current iPad Mini with A17 Pro chip is the best EFB tablet available — fast, compact, and the perfect cockpit size.
+A refurbished previous-generation iPad Mini also runs all EFB apps at a lower price point.

 iPad (standard size) — also fine